What is Zendesk AI? A complete 2026 overview

 Helping human agents with Copilot

 Zendesk Copilot is all about making your human agents quicker and more consistent.
 When an agent opens a ticket, Copilot can give them a quick summary of the conversation.
-It can also suggest replies based on your saved macros or help articles and even help change the tone of a message from casual to formal.
-It’s a decent tool for training new agents and keeping everyone’s responses on-brand.
+It can also suggest replies based on your saved macros or help articles and even help change the tone of a message.
+It's an impressive tool for training new agents and keeping everyone's responses professional.

 Smoothing out workflows with Intelligent Triage

 Intelligent triage is a massive time-saver.
-It automatically categorizes and routes tickets, getting rid of that soul-crushing manual work of sorting through a packed inbox.
-For companies on the pricier plans, Zendesk also has "actions," which let the AI trigger workflows or connect to other systems to do things like check on an order status.
+It automatically categorizes and routes tickets, handling the heavy lifting of sorting through a packed inbox.
+For companies on enterprise plans, Zendesk also has "actions," which let the AI trigger workflows or connect to other systems to do things like check on an order status.

 This video from Zendesk provides a closer look at how their AI Agents are designed to take action and resolve customer issues autonomously.